There are many flavors of fuzz pedal out there from Tone Bender to Fuzz face and beyond.

 - Honestly, none for fans of Big Muff Fuzz

-The Muffuletta is also built with incredible quality, as the pedal feels sturdy and ready for long term use.
+The Muffuletta is also built with incredible quality, I really like how the pedal feels sturdy and ready for long term use.
 In addition to housing six voices in one enclosure, it’s also about 2/3 the size of the original muff pedals, saving you room on your pedalboard.

-The pedal consumes only 4mA of current, making it a much less glutenous than its name might imply., and it runs on standard 9V DC Negative Center power.
+I like that the Muffuletta consumes only 4mA of current, making it a much less glutenous than its name might imply, and it runs on standard 9V DC Negative Center power.

 Volume – Overall output.
 Left results in less volume.
 Right results in more.
 I find unity volume/gain is usually around 1:00.